 Duggan said he was befuddled by the story, because the city has yet to make any decision on Home Depot's application for the Sears site at San Antonio Center.
 When the issue was last discussed at a study session in March, the council didn't take a position on how it should mitigate the presence of day workers outside.

 "How much confusion could be generated about a thoroughly simple topic?"
 Duggan asked.
 "We had radio stations calling, TV stations calling.
 We have spent an inordinate amount of time trying to clarify misinformation about this topic."

-As late as last Thursday, the "non-story," as city officials put it, continued to be reported by media outlets such as San Francisco radio station KCBS, which posted a story on its Web site that read, "The unofficial report is that Home Depot would give $250,000 to the city of Mountain View to help with labor issues."
+As late as Thursday the "non-story," as city officials put it, continued to be reported by media outlets such as KCBS, which posted a story on its Web site that read, "The unofficial report is that Home Depot would give $250,000 to the city of Mountain View to help with labor issues."